What are some alternatives to Apache Atlas?

 Its main capabilities include:

-Deploying a data catalog software that enables teams to discover, understand and use data is often the first step in enabling a collaborative and efficient data culture in your organization.
-But reaching their means answering multiple questions at once.
+Deploying a data catalog software is often the first step in enabling a collaborative and efficient data culture in your organization.
+But requires answering multiple questions at once.

 We understand this can be a bit overwhelming and it always helps to think through your options out loud.
 Let us help!